jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 ![](/uploads/td-newproject-5.PNG)

 This will generate a `.bit` file, the bitstream to be uploaded to the board.
 Double-click on `Download` and `Add` the file.
 Click `Run` to upload the file directly to the FPGA.
 As the FPGA fabric is volatile, it will lose its configuration when powered off.
 To keep it, you will need to `Create Flash File` and upload that file to the flash instead.
 We won't be covering that here as it's not immediately useful for learning purposes.
+You should see the same behavior observed in your simulation.

 Congratulations!
 You've done your first FPGA project and you're well on your way down a rabbit hole of programmable logic fun!